Zavalaesteban1/robot_killer/README.md

 ## Launch System Architecture

 Our launch system follows a hierarchical structure to organize the various components.
-Understanding this architecture is **crucial** for effectively working with and extending the system.

 ### Launch Files Hierarchy